Your Gear Can Sabotage Your Small Business Sale

 Bill wanted $240,000 for his business based on what he paid for the equipment, and his belief about “what it could be” if the equipment was in service providing revenue and profit.
 In reality, the operating business was only worth $120,000.
 That gap between Bill’s perceived value, and a realistic value, was too large to overcome and Bill never moved forward.
 The clutter, and Bill’s belief about its value, killed any potential for a sale.

-If you’re right about the value of the equipment you can benefit from the sale in a stand-alone deal.
+If you’re right about the value of the equipment you can benefit from the sale of it in a stand-alone deal.
 If you’re wrong about the value of the equipment, you won’t sabotage the much larger potential for selling your business because of it.
-Let it go -- don’t clutter your core business with the dead weight.
+Let it go — don’t clutter your core business with the dead weight.

 Look for, and eliminate, the clutter.

 Are you serious about making your business more desirable to a potential buyer?
 When is the last time you took a “kill the clutter” walk through the business?
-Place a Post-It on everything that isn’t substantially serving a productive purpose.
-It might be an old pop machine that doesn’t get used, or a substantial piece of equipment that you just never put into service.
+Try it.
+Go in on some Sunday morning and place a Post-It on everything that isn’t serving a productive purpose.
+It might be an old pop machine that doesn’t get used, or a substantial piece of equipment that you never put into service.
 Those items are your clutter.
 Removing them can be a critical step in making your business more desirable to a potential buyer, but also in clarifying the value of the business in your own head.

 Don’t make Bill’s mistake.
 Your old equipment will not make your business more desirable to a potential buyer.
 Get rid of it now and focus your time and energy on the results generated by the core business.